 Since the Storage Performance Council has many prominent storage vendors as members, it is likely that its benchmarks will be widely used in industry.
-However, their popularity in academia is yet to be seen, as the benchmarks are currently only available to SPC members, or for \$500 for non-member academic institutions.
+However, their popularity in academia is yet to be seen, as the benchmarks are currently only available to SPC members, or for a cost of \$500 for nonmember academic institutions.
 Of course, academic institutions will probably not follow all of the strict benchmark guidelines and pay the expensive result filing fees, but the benchmarks would still allow for good comparisons.